alekzandr/loreweaver/USAGE.md

 - Combine with combat encounters for variety

 ### Using in Your Campaign
-- Generate encounters for random travel
+- Generate adventures for random travel
 - Create location-specific challenges
-- Build multi-encounter sequences
+- Build multi-adventure sequences
 - Use as inspiration for custom scenarios

 ## Pro Tips

-1. **Generate Multiple Options**: Create 2-3 encounters and pick the best fit
+1. **Generate Multiple Options**: Create 2-3 adventures and pick the best fit
-2. **Mix and Match**: Combine elements from different generated encounters
+2. **Mix and Match**: Combine elements from different generated adventures
 3. **Add NPCs**: Drop in friendly or hostile NPCs to complicate situations
 4. **Consequences**: Failed checks should have interesting consequences, not just damage
 5. **Reward Creativity**: Allow players to use abilities in unexpected ways